penelopeschung/softeng/README.md

 Tests:
 For the test suite for unit tests, I used jest.
 I only tested the new functions that I added: parse student names and clear all.
+I added these tests within the storage.test.js and utils.test.js files.
 Then, I used cypress to do an end to end test simulating a user pasting in a roster from canvas and then clearing it.
+I added a cypress folder and the e2e test that I ran is under the roster-workflow.cy.js file.